Flash News: OKX Launches Sui 'Learn and Earn' Campaign Featuring 100,000 Sui Token Prize Pool

 - Read 5 short introductions about Sui;

-- Answer 5 questions to test their Sui knowledge based on the introductions;
+- Answer 5 questions to test your Sui knowledge based on the introductions;

 - Make a minimum subscription of 30 SUI on On-chain Earn; and